becodeorg/yu-4-css-frameworks-Xikinha/README.md

 - Landing page with links to both exercises.

 ## Exercise 1
-- Exercise 1 is made with Flexbox.
-The sidebar is not collapsable.
+- Exercise 1 is made with Flexbox and has a collapsable sidebar.
 - The Bootstrap icon allows to return to the index.html.

 ## Exercise 2